 3.21 If the detainee is blind, seriously visually impaired or unable to read, the custody officer shall make sure their solicitor, relative, appropriate adult or some other person likely to take an interest in them and not involved in the investigation is available to help check any documentation.
 When this Code requires written consent or signing the person assisting may be asked to sign instead, if the detainee prefers.
 This paragraph does not require an appropriate adult to be called solely to assist in checking and signing documentation for a person who is not a juvenile, or vulnerable (see paragraph 3.17 and Note 13C).

 3.21A The Children and Young Persons Act 1933, section 31, requires that arrangements must be made for ensuring that a girl under the age of 18, while detained in a police station, is under the care of a woman.
+The custody officer must ensure that the woman under whose care the girl is, makes the enquiries and provides the information concerning personal needs relating to health, hygiene and welfare described in paragraph 9.4A and menstrual products described in paragraph 9.4B.
 See Note 3J.
 It also requires that arrangements must be made to prevent any person under 18 while being detained in a police station, from associating with an adult charged with any offence, unless that adult is a relative or the adult is jointly charged with the same offence as the person under 18.

 (c) Documentation